-HR professionals who are in charge for sourcing and recruiting employees usually work alongside each other.
+Human Resources professionals who are in charge of sourcing and recruiting employees usually work alongside each other.
 Strong communication between sourcer and recruiter is therefore necessary.
-In this article, we will discuss about how those two main roles: sourcing and recruiting, contributes to the success of the recruitment process.
+In this article, we will discuss how those two main roles: sourcing and recruiting, contributes to the success of the recruitment process.

 - CV Screening

 - You’re hired!

 The sourcer must proactively hunt for potential candidates for actual or future open positions, passive candidates who don’t apply through the company website or job boards.
 The goal of sourcing is to gather relevant information about qualified candidates that meets a job’s requirement.
 Usually, the sourcer sends the first initial email about the role.

 On the other hand, the recruiter must manage each detail from recording job openings, recording applicant information, reactively review resumes and applications sent to the company in response to a job posting or pre-screening candidates, to tracking the status of resumes, overviewing the status of applicants, managing shortlisted candidates, and finally, sharing all the process details within recruitment team.
 Once candidates are screened, recruiter will then schedule interviews with them.

 All of those details require thorough planning and follow up.
 When the sourcer and the recruiter invest in a thorough and detailed hiring process, making a decision becomes easier.
 Record well the recruiting process crucial components such as job openings details and all its applicants’ information.

 Collaboration is the key